pingcap/blog/tidb-in-iqiyi.md

 We have two requirements for high availability of the database:

 - The service is still available even if the server goes down.
-- The service is deployed across multiple data centers, and there is a read-only slave database of our data center, with shortened response time.
+- The service is deployed across multiple data centers, and there is a read-only secondary database of our data center, with shortened response time.

 For these requirements, TiDB has the corresponding solutions: